elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ```

 We're adding our new fields to the `"players"` schema.
 Each of our new fields
+is a `:string` type.

+We'll also take this opportunity to add a few settings to our fields so they
-is a `:string` type, and also note that the `password` field is marked with
+contain the correct data.
+The `password` field is marked with `virtual: true`
-`virtual: true`.
+so it doesn't get saved to the database (only the `password_digest` will get
+stored).
+The `score` field will be set to a default value with `default: 0`.

-Since we want every player to have a unique individual `username` field, we
+And the `username` field is set to `unique:true` because we want every player
+to have a unique individual `username`.
-also add `unique:true` to the schema.

 ## Player Changeset